Piz Nair - Val Bever - Celerina

 Beschreibung

-This is where the flowing section of the trail begins as it winds its way down for some 6 km through the magnificent mountain trough of the Val Suvretta.
-In Val Bever the trail continues along a well-maintained gravel track, but the waves along the way are still lots of fun!
-Restaurant Spinas is the perfect spot to chill out before continuing along the gravel track to Bever and the main road back to Celerina.
+Here begins the flowing trail that winds down for nearly six kilometers through this magnificent high mountain basin of Val Suvretta.
+In Val Bever, the path flows into a well-maintained gravel road, whose waves also provide great fun.
+The Spinas Restaurant is the ideal chill-out spot before continuing on the gravel road to Bever and back along the main road to Celerina.

 HOME OF TRAILS

-Incidentally, Danny MacAskill and Claudio Caluori started their road trip through Graubünden on Piz Nair.
-See it in the "Home of Trails" video.
+By the way, Danny MacAskill and Claudio Caluori start their road trip through Graubünden at Piz Nair.
+To see in the video "Home of Trails".

 Discover Piz Nair